Contrasting Identifying Assumptions of Average Causal Effects: Robustness and Semiparametric Efficiency: Efficiency Comparisons

-\end{proposition} The proof of Proposition \ref{th:fd_td_eif} is similar to the proof of Proposition \ref{th:td_bd_eif} and is provided in \ref{sec:appendix_proof_th_fd_td_eif}.
-It is interesting to note that $\varphi_{fd, td}$ is equal to the efficient influence function under the assumptions of Section~\ref{sec:notation}, \hyperref[ass:td]{\textbf{TD}}, if $Z(a) \indep C|A.$ This happens because the \hyperref[ass:fd]{\textbf{FD}} assumption imposes no additional independence assumptions on the joint distribution which can improve the efficiency of average treatment effect's estimation.
-Additionally, $\varphi_{fd, td}$ is the same as the efficient influence function in Theorem 18 from \citet{bhattacharya2020semiparametric} for the distribution compatible with the DAG in Figure \ref{fig:fd_td}.
+\end{proposition} See the expression for $var \varphi_{fd,td}$ in Appendix \ref{sec:appendix_var_eif}; the proof of Proposition \ref{th:fd_td_eif} is similar to the proof of Proposition \ref{th:td_bd_eif} and is provided in \ref{sec:appendix_proof_th_fd_td_eif}.
+It is interesting to note that $\varphi_{fd, td}$ is equal to the efficient influence function under the assumptions of Section~\ref{sec:notation}, \hyperref[ass:td]{\textbf{TD}}, if $Z(a) \indep C|A.$ This happens because the \hyperref[ass:fd]{\textbf{FD}} assumption imposes no additional independence assumptions on the joint distribution which can improve the efficiency in the estimation of the ACE.
+Additionally, because conditional independencies in the observed data distribution implied by the assumptions in Proposition \ref{th:fd_td_eif} are the same as those for a distribution compatible with the SWIG in Figure \ref{fig:td} where the arrow from $C$ to $Z(a)$ is absent, $\varphi_{fd, td}$ obtained here is the same as the efficient influence function in Theorem 12 from \citet{bhattacharya2020semiparametric} for the corresponding DAG.